 This list is an institution on the Internet for owners, enthusiasts, Apple-fans, auction houses and the press to refer to.
 Apple-1 computers are an important and rare piece of history and the purpose of the Apple-1 Registry is to preserve information, history, location and conditions of the few remaining Apple-1, since too much information is already lost.

-Over 1,000 computers are in my vintage computer collection.
+Over 1,000 vintage computers are in my collection.
 And many other vintage items like hard disks, software, manuals etc.

-The man focus are the years before 1984.
-The collection is dedicated to the preservation of historically valuable computer and objects.
+My main focus are the years before 1984.
+The collection is dedicated to the preservation of historically valuable computers and objects.

-Luckily, I was able to acquire many rare computers and in 2018 I owned more than 1,000 vintage computers.
-Some are very rare like my four Apple-1, 20+ Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), two Apple Lisa 1, Commodore C65, many Altair and IMSAI, various PDP's, IBM 360 system and much more.
+Some are very rare.
+Like my six Apple-1, 20+ Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), some Apple Lisa 1, Commodore C65, many Altair and IMSAI, various PDP's and much more.

 And I've got countless hard disks from 0.8 inch up to 31 inch.

-So far there was no time to bring this website to life.
+So far there was no time to bring a website about my vintage computer collection to life.

 After the first 10 years about 100k pictures and footage were sold and my collection grew to several thousand time-lapse videos and millions of pictures in 100+ TB.

-In early years macrostock was a big market.
+In early years of stock photography so-called macrostock was a big market.
 Later it changed and a tiny fraction of my portfolio is listed at some microstock agencies.

 Many of my time-lapse videos are shown on tv, in motion pictures, video productions, commercials and on websites.
-Pictures are used for any purpose like websites, printed magazines, advertisements etc.
+Pictures are used for any purpose like websites, books, magazines, advertisements etc.

-The best way to widen your horizon, to understand different ways to look at life, lifestyle etc.
+Traveling is the best way to broaden your horizon, to see and understand different lifestyles, how to to look at life etc.

 It changes your life.
-You meet people who grew up in different society under different circumstances.
-It teaches you some kind of tolerance, increase widely your knowledge and understanding of the people, countries – the world.
+You meet people who grew up in different societies and under different circumstances.
+It teaches you some kind of tolerance, increase widely your knowledge and understanding of the people, countries and the world.

-Astronomy and particle physics were a passion during my young years and I was 100% sure this would be my work as an adult.
-My first book about Astronomy I bought at the age of 7.
-Later, I have spent much time with an soldering iron.
+Astronomy and particle physics were a passion of mine during my young years, and I was 100% sure this would be my work as an adult.
+I bought my first book about Astronomy at the age of 7.
+Later I spent a lot of time with an soldering iron.
 Electronics was fascinating.